BREATHE. TRUST. LET GO

 Practicum Graduate Student

-Graham is currently completing his M.Ed in Counselling Psychology at the University of New Brunswick, under the clinical supervision of Samantha Nickerson.
+Graham is currently completing his M.Ed in Counselling Psychology at the University of New Brunswick, under the clinical supervision of Kayla Breelove Carter.
 Developing from a humanistic approach, Graham is working to layer in facets of cognitive behavioural therapy, existential theory, emotion-focussed therapy, and eye movement desensitization and reprocessing.

 Marcia Dupuis